CermakHugo/Shared-Bike-Repositioning-Optimization/README.md

 ## Annotated Literature Review

-Machine Learning for Demand: Ashqar et al. (2020) developed random forest and boosting techniques to predict short-term bike availability.
+- Machine Learning for Demand: Ashqar et al. (2020) developed random forest and boosting techniques to predict short-term bike availability.

-Similarly, Albuquerque et al. (2021) demonstrated the effectiveness of machine learning in modeling station demand in dynamic environments.
+- Albuquerque et al. (2021) demonstrated the effectiveness of machine learning in modeling station demand in dynamic environments.

-Routing & Optimization: Liu et al. (2016) incorporated multi-source data for route planning, while Cho et al. (2021) emphasized how demand forecasts can minimize unmet demand.
+- Routing & Optimization: Liu et al. (2016) incorporated multi-source data for route planning, while Cho et al. (2021) emphasized how demand forecasts can minimize unmet demand.

-Xanthopoulos et al. (2024) utilized a genetic algorithm to optimize location and capacity, an approach that can be adapt for repositioning.
+- Xanthopoulos et al. (2024) utilized a genetic algorithm to optimize location and capacity, an approach that can be adapt for repositioning.

-Conrow et al. (2018) highlighted the importance of addressing coverage equity in system planning, which is conceptually significant for ensuring that no sub-region of the city is overlooked.
+- Conrow et al. (2018) highlighted the importance of addressing coverage equity in system planning, which is conceptually significant for ensuring that no sub-region of the city is overlooked.

 ## Technologies used